 Home loans are incredibly common.
 Even though almost half of the U.S. population has a fair credit ranking or lower, most of us still own homes — about 60% of households in fact.
-The terms of the loan varies largely based on your credit score.
+The terms of the loan vary largely based on your credit score.
 So the best credit score will save you thousands of dollars in interests and fees.

 Home lenders look at your home loan as a product that they can sell off to other mortgage carriers.
 So they need to make sure their products are enticing to potential buyers.
 A mortgage granted to a consumer who is less than reliable with their payments makes for a far less attractive product to other mortgage carriers than a home loan granted to a consumer who has impeccable credit.

 To do business with buyers with a less than stellar credit profile, different types of mortgages have become popular.
-These alternative loans tend to have built in guarantees backed by federal programs and often require little or no money down.
-Traditional loans, however, are still the most prevalent, and are granted based on a combination of credit rating, employment stability, and income.
+These alternative loans tend to have built-in guarantees backed by federal programs and often require little or no money down.
+Traditional loans, however, are still the most prevalent and are granted based on a combination of credit rating, employment stability, and income.

 Types of Home Loans

-Traditional home loans tend to be fixed-rate 30 year loans.
-A fixed rate mortgage features an interest rate that remains the same for the entire lifespan of the mortgage.
-While adjustable rate mortgages were more popular ten years ago, since the mortgage bust, the fixed-rate mortgage has become the first loan of choice once again.
-Adjustable rate mortgages feature a fixed rate for a short period of time, then switch to a variable rate that climbs higher every year.
+Traditional home loans tend to be fixed-rate 30-year loans.
+A fixed-rate mortgage features an interest rate that remains the same for the entire lifespan of the mortgage.
+While adjustable-rate mortgages were more popular ten years ago, since the mortgage bust, the fixed-rate mortgage has become the first loan of choice once again.
+Adjustable-rate mortgages feature a fixed rate for a short period of time, then switch to a variable rate that climbs higher every year.